eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	subscripts of a N-dimensional matrix, respectively
 	\cite[\S8.1.1, pp. 137]{Eaton2016a}.

+The function *`isindex(ind,[n])`* is a function that determines if *ind*
+	is a valid index.
+	The optional input argument *[n]* is the maximum value of *ind*, which must be a positive integer of the real type, or a logical array.
+	If *ind* is a string, it is converted to a double value before checking if it is a valid index.
+As long as the string does not contain the *'NULL'* character, it is a valid index
+	\cite[\S8.1.1, pp. 137]{Eaton2016a}.

 ######	Side Note on Advanced Indexing

 I do not understand the material in the second paragraph of \S8.1.1,